mikolajroszak/qsp-protocol-node/README.md

 1. Login to be able to acquire the base image: `$(aws ecr get-login --region us-east-1 --no-include-email)`
 1. Build the image: `docker build -t qsp-protocol-node .`
-1. Acquire a passphase of a QSP network account
+1. Acquire a passphrase for the Ropsten test account by messaging to the `#dev-protocol` channel.
-1. `docker run -i -t -e ENV=local_docker -e ETH_PASSPHRASE=passphrase-from-the-last-step qsp-protocol-node`
+1. `docker run -i -t -e ENV=local_docker -e ETH_PASSPHRASE=the-passphrase qsp-protocol-node`

 To run a Bash shell inside the container, run it as: `docker run <other args> qsp-protocol-node bash`

 ## CI and deployment pipeline

 1. On every push to the repository, `buildspec-ci.yml` is activated.
-The build environment is based on the Oyente's image (`qsp-analyzer-oyente`).
+The build environment is based on the modification of the Oyente image (`Dockerfile.base`), however, this will change.
 The script runs `make test` and reports the status back to AWS CodeBuild.

 1. On every merge into `develop`, `buildspec.yml` is activated.
-It builds the image, pushes it to AWS Docker repository, creates a build artifact (a ZIP containing the `Dockerrun.aws.json` file and the `.ebextensions` folder) and deploys it toa dev environment on AWS using [AWS CodePipeline](https://console.aws.amazon.com/codepipeline/home?region=us-east-1#/view/qsp-protocol-node-dev).
+It builds the image, pushes it to AWS Docker repository, creates a build artifact (a ZIP containing `Dockerrun.aws.json` and `.ebextensions` from `deployment/aws-elasticbeanstalk`) and deploys it to a dev environment on AWS using
+[AWS CodePipeline](https://console.aws.amazon.com/codepipeline/home?region=us-east-1#/view/qsp-protocol-node-dev).

 1. To promote a dev environment to production, go to [Application versions](https://us-east-1.console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/application/versions?applicationName=qsp-protocol-node), select the desired artifact, click `Deploy`, and select `qsp-protocol-node-prod` in the dropdown.

-## Infrastructure

-1. The current infrastructure is based on Elastic Beanstalk and described in [this repository](https://github.com/quantstamp/qsp-network-genesis) using [Terraform](https://www.terraform.io/).
-1. The next-generation infrastructure based on Kubernetes is described in [this repository](https://github.com/quantstamp/qsp-network-kubernetes).
+1. To add a new deployment method, add another subfolder to `deployment`.

 ## SSH to instance and container
 1. Go [EC2 Dashboard](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=tag:Name)